Azerbaijan–Kazakhstan relations: Political relations

 Ex-President of Azerbaijan Heydar Aliyev and President of Kazakhstan Nursultan Nazarbayev reportedly were close friends for a long time.
 Nazarbayev have stated that:

 The heads of both states visit each other regularly.
 Heydar Aliyev paid a visit to Kazakhstan in order to take part in the 150th anniversary of Abay Kunanbayev.
 Heydar Aliyev was awarded with the medal "Astana" for his services in the development of friendly relations with Kazakhstan.

 During the Aliyev presidency, Azeri-Kazakh relations mostly covered the legal status of the Caspian Sea and the fields of agriculture and energy.
 A new impulse toward developing Azerbaijani–Kazakhstani relations was given by a state visit of current Azerbaijani president Ilham Aliyev to Astana in March 2004, and a state visit of President Nursultan Nazarbayev to Azerbaijan in May 2005.
 A number of bilateral instruments, including the "Strategic Partnership and Allies' Relations Treaty", were signed.
 Both presidents regularly conduct an official visit to each country for discussing economical development, strategic alliance and co-operation in other areas, particularly on the transportation of Caspian oil and gas to world markets.
 Both presidents have emphasized the importance of the role Kazakhstan has in large-scale projects, especially in Baku-Tbilisi-Ceyhan.

 Prime Minister of Azerbaijan Artur Rasizade participated in the inaugural ceremony of Kazakh President on January 11–12, 2006 in Astana.

 One of the priority directions in bilateral cooperation is co-ordination of the legal status of the Caspian Sea.
 On November 29, 2001, the presidents of both countries signed the "Agreement on Delimitation of the Bottom of the Caspian Sea" during a CIS summit in Moscow.

+On October 21, 2025, a ceremony was held in Astana with the participation of Azerbaijani President Ilham Aliyev and Kazakhstani President Kassym-Jomart Tokayev for the signing and exchange of documents between the two countries.
+During the ceremony, a joint statement marking the 20th anniversary of the strategic partnership and alliance between Azerbaijan and Kazakhstan was issued, and documents related to the decisions of the Supreme Interstate Council were signed.
+Various cooperation agreements and memorandums of understanding were exchanged between the governments and relevant institutions of the two countries.
+These documents cover cooperation in areas such as industrial property, energy, internal affairs, statistics, the prosecutor’s office, health, transport, digital services, artificial intelligence, competition, and market regulation.